 In the end, debt collectors should keep one lesson in mind at all times: choose your words carefully when communicating with a debtor.
 In fact, it's a good idea to consult with counsel before communicating with a debtor.
 And that's where we can help.
 Our Commercial Collections & Litigation Practice group keeps abreast of developments in the law regarding debt collectors.
 We know the types of communications that have opened debt collectors up to liability in the past and the types of communications that courts have held do not violate the law.
 More importantly, we know how to distinguish them.
 We are here to advise you about how to ensure that your communications with debtors comply with the law so you can minimize your risk of liability.
-For more information, or if you have any questions regarding this advisory or other matters in general, please contact Thomas A. Muccifori at 856-354-3056 or Anthony M. Fassano at 856-616-2618.
+For more information, or if you have any questions regarding this advisory or other matters in general, please contact Thomas A. Muccifori at 856-354-3056.

 DISCLAIMER: This client advisory is for general information purposes only.
-It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
-Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.
+It does not constitute legal advice, and may not be used and relied upon as a substitute for legal advice regarding a specific legal issue or problem.
+Advice should be obtained from a qualified attorney licensed to practice in the jurisdiction where that advice is sought.